top of page

 Chief Alexander Barros

 Chief Barros is a native of Cape Cod, MA.
 He graduated from Barnstable High School in 1986 and earned his B.S and M.B.A from the University of Phoenix.
+Currently attending Godon Conwell Theological Seminary.

-In September of 1986 Chief Barros enlisted into the United States Navy and entered Navy Recruit Training Command at Great Lakes, ILL.
-Upon completion of boot camp he completed the Apprentice Training Course and reported to the USS Leyte Gulf CG-55 in Pascagoula, MS at the end of March 1987.
-He served 3 years onboard the USS Leyte Gulf as a Plankowner before being transferred to the USS Aylwin FF- 1081 in the year of 1990 to serve as an Operations Specialist.
-Upon completion of his tour and decommissioning the USS Aylwin in 1992 he then reported to the USS Saratoga CV-60 in Mayport, FL where he would serve four years as an Operations Specialist and then later transferred to the Annapolis Naval Academy to serve as an instructor for the midshipmen.
+Aylwin in 1992 he then reported to the USS Saratoga CV-60 in Mayport, FL where he would serve four years as an Operations Specialist and then later transferred to the Annapolis Naval Academy to serve as an instructor for the midshipmen.
 He would then complete a small tour at the Annapolis Naval Station as a Military Police Officer

-In December of 2001 he returned back to active duty in the Navy to serve as a Navy Recruiter at Naval Reserve Recruiting Command, Washington, DC.
+Chief Barros entered the Naval Reserve in 1996 to be with his family and worked in Law Enforcement for the Corrections Corporation of America in Washington, DC.
+He would then promote up the ranks to become the facilities Training Manager.
+In December of 2001 he returned to active duty in the Navy to serve as a Navy Recruiter at Naval Reserve Recruiting Command, Washington, DC.
 He was selected as the Recruiter of The Year in 2003 and was promoted to Operations Specialist First Class.
 Chief Barros would then join the ranks as a Navy Career Recruiter and would later take on his first assignment as Recruiter-in-Charge at Naval Reserve Center Fort Jackson, SC.

-In 2007 he was selected as Chief Petty Officer would then transfer to NRD New England, Boston, MA to serve as the Leads Management for recruiting.
+In 2007 he was selected as Chief Petty Officer and would then transfer to NRD New England, Boston, MA to serve as the Leads Management for recruiting.
+After serving 25 years in the United States Navy Chief Barros retired from active duty in December of 2010.

 In 2010 he became the Naval Science Instructor at the John D. O’Bryant Mathematics and Science School.